List of Beyblade: Metal Saga characters: Main characters

 Gingka is the main protagonist throughout the Metal Saga series.
 In 'Metal Fusion', he is introduced as a vagrant travelling through Japan.
-Upon arriving in Metal Bey City, he helps to save Kenta from the Face Hunters, defeating Kyoya in a beyblade battle.
+Upon arriving in Metal Bey City, he helps to save Kenta from the Face Hunters, defeating Kyoya in a Beyblade battle.
 He later befriends Madoka and Benkei.
-Gingka uses the attack-type beyblade Storm Pegasis 105RF in 'Metal Fusion'.
-Joining the beyblade tournament Battle Bladers, he ultimately defeats Ryuga and the Dark Nebula organization, which results in the sacrifice of Storm Pegasis.
+Gingka uses the attack-type Beyblade Storm Pegasus 105RF in 'Metal Fusion'.
+Joining the Beyblade tournament Battle Bladers, he ultimately defeats Ryuga and the Dark Nebula organization, which results in the sacrifice of Storm Pegasus.

-In 'Metal Masters', Gingka uses the beyblade Galaxy Pegasis W105R2F.
+In 'Metal Masters', Gingka uses the Beyblade Galaxy Pegasus W105R2F.
 Alongside Masamune, Tsubasa, and Yu, he would compete in the Beyblade World Championships as part of Team Gan Gan Galaxy, ultimately defeating the American team, Team Starbreaker.
-Pegasis would later evolve into Big Bang Pegasis F:D in 'Metal Fury' due to an enchantment with a star fragment.
+Pegasus would later evolve into Big Bang Pegasus F:D in 'Metal Fury' due to an enchantment with a star fragment.
 Gingka and his friends help to uncover the mystery of the legendary bladers and stop Nemesis, the god of destruction.